 Fatties also like uphill switchbacks.
 On tight corners, the flick turn becomes second nature.
 At the crest of the switchback where you’d normally slow, you pump the front while still under speed.
-The tyre’s volume lifts the front off the ground and you flick the bike 90 degrees.
+The tyre’s volume lifts the front off the ground and you flick the bike around the turn.
 With a bit of practice, this becomes an automatic process that saves you time and energy getting back up to speed.

 Rock rollovers are another place where bouncing the front helps you clear obstacles.
 Yes, you can do that on a normal bike too, but on a fattie you bounce bigger – often clearing a series of obstacles – and the landing is more forgiving.

 Finally, the fat bike maintains its momentum quite well.
-On the stretches of trail where the grade is only 1 or 2%, the bike’s weight is a plus, helping to carry it along with surprisingly little effort.
+On the stretches of trail where the grade is only 1 or 2 degrees, the bike’s weight is a plus, helping to carry it along with surprisingly little effort.

 The wonders of gravity aside, the other advantage on descents is cornering.
 The Maxxis Minion FBF/FBR tyres on my fattie are based on the fabulous DHF/DHR enduro tyres but twice the width.
 If you’ve every ridden on a DHR, imagine that traction.

 Add to that, you’re only running 10 psi.
 No matter how sharp the turn or how loose the surface, I have never had the front tyre threaten to slip out from under me.